wendehals/bricks-cli/docs/scripting.md

 ## Commands

-The following commands can be used in bricks scripts:
+The following commands can be used in bricks-cli scripts:

 * *Assignment*: `ID := EXP` - assigns a collection of parts defined by the given expression EXP to a variable with name ID.
 The variable can be used in any expression later on.
 * *save*: `save(EXP, FILE_NAME)` - saves the given collection defined by the expression EXP to a JSON file with the given FILE_NAME.